pybala/pybala.github.io/content/blog/2017-10-24-python-connecting-to-bigquery/index.md

 date: "2017-10-24"
 canonical: "https://balakumar.net.in/python-connecting-to-bigquery/"
 categories:
-  - "Data Engineering"
+  - "data_engineering"
 tags:
-  - "BigQuery"
+  - "bigquery"
-  - "Python"
+  - "python"
 ---

 Please refer the below article for installing Bigquery and its dependencies.